JonKrone/JonKrone.github.io/_posts/2016-04-14-proxied-living.markdown

 ## Making Objects Talk

 A Proxy is made of a **target** and a **handler**: `new Proxy(target, handler)`.
 The *target* is the Object whose calls we want to intercept and the *handler* optionally overrides, or **traps**, those operations.
-If an operation happens and a trap is defined, the handler intercepts the operation.
-If the handler does not define a trap for an operation, it just passes the operation to the original Object.
-Basic operations are things like getting a property of an object (`obj.prop`) or assigning a value to a property (`obj.prop = value`).
+Basic operations are things like getting a property of an object (`obj.prop`) or assigning value to a property (`obj.prop = value`).
+If an operation happens and a trap is defined, the handler intercepts the operation and if a trap is not defined for that operation, it passes the operation through to the original Object.

 ### Moo cow, moo